 Q: What CSA Standard is Used to Determine The Safe Operation of Knuckle Boom Cranes?

-A: CSA Z150.3-2017, Specifically set up as The Safety code on articulating boom cranes.
+A: CSA Z150.3-2022, Specifically set up as The Safety code on articulating boom cranes.
 To purchase your copy please click HERE

-Q: Can You Really Show a New Operator How To Use a Knuckle Boom In One Day?
+Q: Can You Really Show a New Operator How To Use a Crane in a One Day Course?

-A: Yes and No. We can’t make you a proficient operator in one day, it’s just not possible that takes time.
-Our 3-core principles provides your operator the foundation of crane safety.
+A: Yes and No. We can NOT make you a proficient operator in one day, as it is not possible.
+That takes time.
+Our 3-core principles provides your operator the foundation of crane safety to build on.

 Q: What is The Requirements in Alberta to Operate a Light Duty Knuckle Boom Picker?